Fermat-ORG/fermat-framework/README.md

 As of today two interconnected platforms constitute the system: a Crypto Wallet Platform and a Crypto Banking Platform.

-The current status of the project is moving towards a non working prototype of the wallet platform.
+The current status of the project is moving towards a non working prototype of the wallet com.bitdubai.platform.
 The architecture of the system has already been established.
-The first version of the wallet platform featuring a Kids wallet is scheduled to be available to the general public by March 2015.
+The first version of the wallet com.bitdubai.platform featuring a Kids wallet is scheduled to be available to the general public by March 2015.

 # Crypto Wallet Platform

-Is a P2P platform with an open architecture that allows highly segmented wallets to be easily created on top of it by any developer using assets provided by other third parties.
+Is a P2P com.bitdubai.platform with an open architecture that allows highly segmented wallets to be easily created on top of it by any developer using assets provided by other third parties.
 These in turn can be re-branded by marketeers and distributed by brands.
-An inbuilt licensing system guarantees each party that the use license of their contributions will be enforced by the platform.
+An inbuilt licensing system guarantees each party that the use license of their contributions will be enforced by the com.bitdubai.platform.

 # Crypto Banking Platform